CreativeMayhemLtd/.github/profile/README.md

 ### [Memescreamer_Hotdog_NotHotdog](https://github.com/CreativeMayhemLtd/memescreamer_Hotdog_NotHotdog)

-**The Engine.** The open-source core of our NSFW as a Service in 'host it yourself' format.
+**The Engine.** The untuned, untrained, low performance, open-source core of our NSFW as a Service in 'host it yourself' format.
 A CLIP-based image and video filter that flags NSFW content and runs locally.
 It uses either a rules-based policy or a user-trained classifier to give you total sovereignty over your ingest and generative media workflows.
 It supports batch processing, GPU acceleration, and video frame sampling, providing a heavy-duty safety layer without relying on external services.

 Used in the Memescreamer - [Doomscroll.fm](https://doomscroll.fm) and [Sortalizer.com](https://sortalizer.com) products